 Just like biking in the rain, winter biking commuting in the snow is not that hard.
 Lots of people do it every winter with great success, and you can too.
 Here is some knowledge to help you ride safely through the winter.

 Winter Street Smarts

 Bike lanes can disappear in the snowy climates of winter, and riding too close to the edge of the road where all the snow has been packed and refrozen is not a safe place to be.
 On the other hand, the lane is full of tire tracks of packed snow that can throw you off.
 Experiment with what works for you, but it’s best to find a line of fresher snow to ride through.
 Fortunately, cars are more likely to give you more passing room in the winter, so go ahead and take that lane if you need to ride between the tire tracks.
 Remember to ride predictably.

 Depending on your area, you may get away with riding on the sidewalks if there’s enough space, especially if there are big piles of snow in the road making it narrower.
 If you encounter some greenways or sidewalks that you think should be plowed, bother your city about it (try 311.
 Many cities have an app!) and maybe they’ll do something about it.

 No Sudden Movements

-Riding fast is not the problem, it’s a quick movement that can cause you to slip on some ice or snow.
-Black ice is real (although it’s really “clear” or “transparent” ice).
+Riding fast is not the problem, it’s a quick movements and sudden braking that can cause you to slip on some ice or snow.
+Black ice is real (although it’s really “clear” or “transparent” ice) and dangerous.
 If snow is melting and refreezing (due to sunlight or high daylight temps), the risk for ice is high.

 Keep these other tips in mind while you’re biking in the ice or snow: